Carissa-Mayo/agent-based-model-flocking/README.md

 * Separation (repulsion): inverse-square push to avoid collisions (with epsilon guard)
 * Alignment:
     + Local (FOV): align only to neighbors within a radius and angular cone
-    + Or Global: align to average velocity of the flock (toggle)
+    + Or Global: align to average velocity of the school (toggle)
 * Predator (optional):
     + Boids repel from predator (inverse-square)
     + Predator seeks prey using its own FOV (narrower angle, larger radius)